Evelina Fedorenko

 Professor of Anthropology, Rutgers University-Newark

 R. Brian Ferguson is a Professor of Anthropology at Rutgers University-Newark.
 He received his Ph.D. from Columbia University in 1988, for a study of economic and social change in a Puerto Rican village.
-Since then his primary area of research has been war and political violence.… read more »
+Since then his primary area of research has been war and political violence.
+A generalist, he has published on war in “tribal” societies... read more! »

 Hartry Field